Saul-GOAL/GitKata/README.md

 +Alice
 ```

-## Task 2 - Two commits from one file
+## Task 3 - Two commits from one file

-*Goal: learn about the git index *
+*Goal: learn about the git index*

 This should be done by each member of the team.